Incoming Student Registration

 - ADN 219 – Digital Imaging I – (3 credit hours) – ADN majors ONLY

-- ENG 101 – The University will automatically enroll half of the incoming freshmen.
+- ENG 101 – (4 credit hours) – The University will automatically enroll half of incoming freshmen.
 If you are not registered, you can search for available seats or register in your second semester.

-When trying to determine additional courses to add, consider GEP courses.
+When trying to determine additional courses to add, consider GEP courses (click here for GEP Course List).
 There are a variety of subject areas within each category so choose subjects that are of interest to you.

-- Additional credits may be granted as a result of Advanced Placement (AP)/International Baccalaureate (IB) scores submitted to the Office of Undergraduate Admissions.
+- Additional credits may be granted as a result of Advanced Placement (AP)/International Baccalaureate (IB) scores or transferrable credits submitted to the Office of Undergraduate Admissions.
+Make sure that you have submitted this information to this office!

 - Placement tests: The Mathematics placement test should have already been completed.
 The Chemistry placement testing is NOT required for any of the Design majors.
 Information regarding placement tests can be found through New Student Programs.